Over 700 students experience Alfred State programs at VAST event

 Big Blue Ox graphic

-Over 700 students experienced the diversity of academic programs offered at Alfred State during the Veterinary, Agricultural, and Skilled Trades (VAST) career discovery event.
-The event was organized by the college’s Agriculture and Veterinary department and was hosted on the college farm.
+Over 700 students experienced the diversity of academic programs offered at Alfred State during the Veterinary, Agriculture, Sciences, and Technology (VAST) Career Discovery Day.
+The event was organized by the college’s Agriculture and Veterinary Department and was hosted on the college farm.

 Event organizer and chair of the Agriculture and Veterinary Technology Department Phil Schroeder was excited about the success of the event.
 “We have students from all over Western New York and from as far away as the other side of Syracuse here.
 This is not a typical kind of open house.
 Most of the activities are interactive so they got to experience soldering, driving excavators, wiring electrical circuits, and judging dairy cows.
 There were forty activities and almost every department on campus was involved.”